Bitfinex Review

 Professional Day Traders

-I tested all of these during my evaluation.
-The execution was reliable during volatile sessions, and the interface, once you learn the layout, allows faster strategy execution than simplified platforms.
+Execution is reliable during volatile sessions, and the interface, once you learn the layout, allows faster strategy execution than simplified platforms.
 Keyboard shortcuts help.
 Customizable workspaces help more.
 You can set up different layouts for scalping versus swing trading versus monitoring the lending market.

 Compared to Kraken, Bitfinex gives you wider order type variety.
 Kraken has strong infrastructure too, but it does not offer hidden orders, iceberg orders, or the same depth of customization.
 If order types are your priority, Bitfinex wins.